Tag Archives: parenting

 INTRODUCTION: The Weight You Didn’t Know You Were Carrying

-Most parents don’t say, “I feel crushed.”
+Most parents don’t think about parenting and say, “I feel crushed.”
 They say things like, “I’m exhausted,” “I’m confused,” or “I don’t know what I’m supposed to do anymore.”
 They say it quietly.
 Often privately.
 Sometimes with shame.

 Because parenting today doesn’t look brutal.
 It looks informed.
 Intentional.
 Well-resourced.
 Educated.
 We read the books.
 We listened to the experts.
 We adjusted.
 We validated.
 We stayed emotionally present.
 We tried not to repeat the mistakes of our parents.